Pinabacdao: Geography

 Pinabacdao lies at the southwest central coast of Samar Island and crossed along by the Pan-Philippine Highway.
 Pinabacdao is bordered to the north by the municipality of Calbiga; to the east by the capital city of Borongan in the province of Eastern Samar; to the west by the municipality of Villareal and Villareal Bay; and to the south by the municipalities of Sta.
 Rita and Basey.

 Barangays

-The municipality of Pinabacdao is politically divided into 24 barangays, the smallest unit of local government in the Philippines.
+The municipality of Pinabacdao is politically divided into 24 barangays.
+Each barangay consists of puroks and some have sitios.

+It is the smallest unit of local government in the Philippines.
 Each barangay has its own chairperson and councilors which forms the barangay council ("Sanguniang Baranggay").

 For administrative and statistical convenience, barangays are group into two districts - the Pinabacdao East District and Pinabacdao West District.
 The East district is composed of barangays situated in high altitude areas or those located in the eastern part of the municipality.
 Barangays located along Pan-Philippine Highway/National Road or commonly referred as Maharlika Highway ("Daang Maharlika") comprises the West District or those located along the western coastal and lowland areas.
 These districts have no form of any local government.